I was born in London in 1942 but have lived most of my life in Hoole, a Victorian suburb of Chester, a city in the north west of England, UK.

 Before or after the decision, I can’t remember which, a group of nuns, in the long, black habits they wore then, left the church and climbed along one of the sheep tracks up the slope.
-My aunt will have commented on it, I’m sure, but I can’t remember what she said.
+My aunt would have commented on it, I’m sure, but I can’t remember what she said.
 The pristine image has stayed with me.
-I used it in a poem more than twenty years later and in a screenplay nearly forty years later.
+I used it in a poem more than twenty years later, and in a screenplay nearly forty years later.

 While studying for a double honours degree in English and Philosophy at Liverpool University, I took over the ownership and editorship of the poetry magazine PHOENIX from Harry Chambers (Peterloo Poets).